ruzcmc/ClickbaitIndo-textclassifier/README.md

 update: A newly available dataset is now used for this project (credit to: William, A., & Sari, Y. (2020).
 CLICK-ID: A novel dataset for Indonesian clickbait headlines.
 Data in brief, 32, 106231.)

+update 2/2/21: Wildan Gunawan contributes to deploy the model.